 Mathematics is a creative and highly inter-connected discipline that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
 It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 A high-quality mathematics education therefore provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject.

-As a Maths school, Maths is at the heart of our curriculum and we were delighted to receive recognition as an accredited beacon school for Maths No Problem.
+As a Maths school, Maths is at the heart of our curriculum.
 Our aim at Southborough C of E Primary School is to give children skills, understanding and enjoyment of the subject.
-Maths is taught by following the objectives outlined in the National Curriculum and adapted according to the needs of the children.
+Maths is taught using a mastery approach, following the objectives outlined in the National Curriculum and adapted according to the needs of the children.

 become fluent in the fundamentals of mathematics, including through varied and frequent practice with increasingly complex problems over time, so that pupils have conceptual understanding and are able to recall and apply their knowledge rapidly and accurately to problems